MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-objects.md

 ![command prompt list all jpg files sorted](command-prompt-list-all-jpgs-sorted.png)

-Well, the output is neatly sorted in alphabetical order, line by line.
-We don't want to spend much time here talking about the CMD shell and the *sort* command;
-just let's finish this point saying that the *sort* command sorts it's input as a text file (see:
+Well, the output is neatly sorted in alphabetical order, line by line; so, it is text.
+We don't want to spend much time here talking about the CMD shell and the *sort* command; just let's finish this point saying that the *sort* command sorts it's input as a text file (see:
 [Windows Server Sort command](https://technet.microsoft.com/en-us/library/cc771264.aspx)).

+## Everything in the pipeline is an object

-Now, let's focus on the subject of this topic: in PowerShell everything placed in the *pipeline* is an object (a .Net object).
+Now, let's focus on the subject of this topic: in PowerShell everything placed in the *pipeline* is an object (a '.Net' object).

 So, hands down to the task at hand: find the space or total size of all pictures in the current folder and subfolders.
-For this purpose we'll write some PowerShell.
+For this purpose we'll write and execute some PowerShell commands.

 > Note
 > Open your PowerShell ISE environment to better follow the rest of this section.